vin8bit/task-manager/README.md

 - Option B: Import the database from the sql_db/ folder

 2. Environment Configuration
-  Create a .env file in the root directory with the following variables:
+  Create a .env file in the root directory (backend) with the following variables:
 ```
 PORT=3000
 DB_HOST=localhost